Skip to main content

 Before you begin, ensure you've finished installing Rasa Pro on Google Cloud Platform: Installation Guide

-Now that you have successfully deployed Rasa Pro, you can proceed with getting a live Rasa agent in place that you can interact with.
+Now that you have successfully deployed Rasa Pro on GCP, you can proceed with getting a live Rasa agent in place that you can interact with.

 Plan of Action: